lucchesi-sec/powershell-automation/docfx_project/articles/introduction.md

 ---

-*PowerShell Enterprise Automation Platform - Empowering IT professionals to build smarter, more secure, and more efficient operations.*
+*PowerShell Automation Platform - Empowering IT professionals to build smarter, more secure, and more efficient operations.*